evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 ---
 title: Mercedes-AMG EQS 53 4MATIC+
 linktitle: "EQS 53 4MATIC+"
 description: "Mercedes-AMG EQS 53 4MATIC+ is an all-electric luxury sedan with a WLTP range of up to 570 km (354 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true